Are you Lucky?

 Are things going your way?
 Like really going your way?
 Or are you one of the people constantly asking why the odds are stacked against you?
 Does being lucky seem like something that only happens to other people?

-Trust me, I am one of those people who were accused of having bad luck or none at all.
+Trust me, I am one of those people who was accused of having bad luck or none at all.
 And eventually, after other people had said it for so long, I bought into it too, which made my luck even worse.

 It wasn’t until I went through a leadership and awareness seminar that I discovered what I had been doing to attract such circumstances and events into my life.

 I learned a whole lot that year.